loaizanicolas1912/Kranio_Test/Kranio/README.md

 The dataset downloaded from Kaggle is processed as the file TransformPySpark.ipynb where the necessary transformations are created, these end up in 5 folders with their partitions joined with a csv file for each metric.

 The file is responsible for going through each folder of the project, extracting the csv and generating a dataframe for each metric that will later be displayed.
+You can see the result in the file